WA 1966 Year-of-Manufacture Plates

 [3] You don't have to use the original plate, just one from the correct year, but since I was trying to prove an error in their records, having the original plate was important.

 [4] Kathy also discovered a law passed in 1965 which required the state name to be spelled out on any new license plates.
-Perhaps this law went into effect sometime in 1966 and hastened the change over.
+This law went into effect sometime in 1966 and hastened the change-over.
+Information I